Techtonica/curriculum/data-visualization/data-visualization.md

     .style("background-color", function(d) { return colors[data.indexOf(d)]; })
     .text(function(d) { return d; });
   ```

+- Open up your html file in a web browser and see what happens!
 - The script above should render a horizontal bar chart that represents the values in `data = [4, 8, 15, 16, 23, 42]`
 - This works but div elements are limited in their shape and positioning in the DOM

-- We will use another element called [SVG (Scalable Vector Graphics)](https://www.tutorialspoint.com/html5/html5_svg.htm) introduced in HTML5 which is created for drawing paths, boxes, circles, text, and graphic images
+We will use another element called [SVG (Scalable Vector Graphics)](https://www.tutorialspoint.com/html5/html5_svg.htm) introduced in HTML5 which is created for drawing paths, boxes, circles, text, and graphic images

 **Let's Make Same Bar Chart (using SVG)**:

 - Create an SVG tag `<svg></svg>` in the body of the webpage
-- Add D3 in your `<script>` tag along with the dummy data from above:
+- Add D3 in your `<script>` tag (same as before)
+- Replace all of the JavaScript with this code block below.
+It contains the same dummy data as the code block from above, but uses `d3.select("svg")` and builds up the chart using `svg` methods this time.

 ```javascript
 // From above
 const data = [4, 8, 15, 16, 23, 42];